Lewandowski benched by Bayern Munich for the first time in two years | Goal.com

 Bayern Munich striker Robert Lewandowski has found himself on the bench for a Bundesliga match for the first time in more than two years.

+Flick may have regretted his decision, as Hoffenheim would go on to stun Bayern with a 4-1 victory.
+Lewandowski came on for Zirkzee in the 57th minute but was unable to get on the scoresheet as the champions lost their first game of the season.

-A clash against Augsburg at home on September 25, 2018 was the last time he did not feature in the starting XI when fit from the outset for a league match.
+A clash against Augsburg at home on September 25, 2018 was the last time Lewandowski did not feature in the starting XI when fit from the outset for a league match.

 Lewandowski has been enjoying the greatest form of his life and played a major role in Bayern’s success on both the domestic and European front last season, scoring 55 goals in 47 outings as the Allianz Arena side swept all before them.